We’re currently accepting applications to join our health and safety inspectorate

 You’ll be great at assessing the information and risks to identify the best outcome.
 In doing so, you will work towards achieving a common goal of ensuring that all New Zealanders that go to work come home healthy and safe.

-While a background in health and safety or industry experience in construction, agriculture, farming, mining and/or manufacturing would be highly advantageous to working for WorkSafe, it is not essential.
-WorkSafe provides our Inspectorate kaimahi with the full training and development that's required while on the job.
+A background in health and safety or industry experience in construction, agriculture, forestry, mining, and/or manufacturing would be highly advantageous to working for WorkSafe, but it is not essential.
+WorkSafe provides our Inspectorate kaimahi with the full training and development that’s required while on the job.

 Onboarding and development